 This church is a staple point of Munich; many say this cathedral is the symbol of the Bavarian capital city of Munich.
 Standing at 99 meters, no other building in Munich can be built to be taller than this church, showing its importance to the city.
 This cathedral also sits at the center of the city.
 Located very close to The Neue Rathaus, feel free to check both landmarks out at one time!
 After current renovations are completed on The Frauenkirche, the southern most tower of the cathedral will offer a picturesque view of the city of Munich and the surrounding Alps.

 I hope this guide to Munich has been helpful in your trip planning!
 Don’t forget to check out our Ultimate Guide to Planning Weekend Trips.
+Check here to search for cheap flights, hotels and rental cars.
 If Munich doesn’t interest you, then you’re in luck, Citylife goes on many different trips throughout the semester, and there’s something for everyone to enjoy.
 Remember, if you have any questions, you can always contact us here at Citylife, and we’ll be happy to help.